 Alternatively, you can go for a 1:2 ratio of 30 volume bleach developer and bleach powder, respectively (3 oz. powder and 6 oz. developer).
 You can add more powder if the mixture is too watery.

-Don’t opt for 40 volume developer as it can be too strong and cause further damage to your hair.
+Don’t opt for a 40 volume developer as it can be too strong and cause further hair damage.
 Alternatively, you can go for a 20 volume cream developer if you want natural light blonde hair.

 Step 5: Apply The Bleach